-CIS 111 INTERMEDIATE COMPUTER LITERACY 3 sem. hrs.
+CIS 111 INTERMEDIATE COMPUTER LITERACY

 The course is designed to enable students with demonstrated competencies in data processing and computer information systems to develop further skills previously acquired.
 Microsoft Office XP is utilized to provide the student with a platform for word processing, spreadsheets, graphing, database management, and presentation preparation.
 (Spring only)